 Part 2: Basic Therapeutic Skills, 1 & 2 October 2018 (Various OCTC staff)

 This workshop builds on the Assessment and Formulation workshop, and provides an introduction to some of the basic strategies used in CBT.
 These include agenda setting, identifying and testing negative thoughts, using guided discovery (“Socratic questioning”), goal setting, and the use of behavioural experiments.
 As with Part 1, the workshop involves extensive role-playing, in order to give participants hands-on experience and feedback of clinical strategies.

-Part 3: Adapting CBT for Children and Young People, 3 December 2018 (Joanne Wood) & Working with Families in CBT with Young People, 4 December 2018 (Anne Stewart)
+Part 3: Adapting CBT for Children and Young People, 3 December 2018 (Jo Adams) & Working with Families in CBT with Young People, 4 December 2018 (Anne Stewart)

 The aims of these workshop is to develop and refine some of the basic skills learned in Parts 1 and 2, and to integrate them in the context of working with children and young people.
 Particular issues addressed will include: developmental issues, engaging children, young people and carers, suitability, systemic formulations.

-3 Dec 2018 – Adapting CBT for Children and Young People (Joanne Wood)
+3 Dec 2018 – Adapting CBT for Children and Young People (Jo Adams)

 As part of the Basic Child and Adolescent series, this workshop aims to consider how to adapt CBT when working with children and young people.
 A number of topic areas will be covered including: